16bravo/MatchOracle/README.md

-# BravoRanking
+# MatchOracle

 ## Description
-BravoRanking is a project that provides up-to-date rankings for national football teams.
+MatchOracle is a project that provides up-to-date rankings for national football teams.
 It features a unique probability calculation system that shows win chances for both past and future matches.
 The system takes into account historical data and scheduled matches to provide accurate team rankings and match predictions.

 ## Features
 - Real-time national team rankings